rianders/photo-vector-search/README.md

 - Python 3.7 or higher
 - Poetry (for dependency management)
-- Ollama installed and running on your system
+- Ollama installed and running on your system with the LLaVA-Phi3 model

 ## Installation